kane9530/ZebReg/README.md

 # ZebReg
-Note: ZebReg was designed in a collaboration between Dillan Saunders and me.
-This publically available repository contains the work done on ZebReg that is carried out by me.
+Note: ZebReg was designed in a collaboration between Dillan Saunders and myself.

 ## Brief introduction

 ZebReg is a 3D, non-landmark-based image registration python tool which we developed to integrate cellular position and nuclear gene-expression information from confocal images of zebrafish tailbuds.
 Leveraging upon the open-source open3D library (Zhou et al., 2018), ZebReg implements a set of rigid body, point-based registration algorithms that are popular in the field of geometric registration to align a 3D point cloud (source cloud) into a reference point cloud (target cloud).